Alabama Income Tax

 Understanding your tax obligation can be confusing.
 What’s even more confusing is how to deduct Alabama state tax from your federal taxes as an itemized deduction.

-So, get help!
-Use Tax Pro Go, virtual tax prep offered by H&R Block.
+So, get help with H&R Block Virtual!
 With this service, we’ll match you with a tax pro with Alabama tax expertise.
 Then, you will upload your tax documents, and our tax pros will do the rest!
-We can even help with not only Alabama taxes, including the federal deduction for paying state taxes.
+We can help with your Alabama taxes, including the federal deduction for paying state taxes.